Implementing a Business Continuity Plan in call centersReading Time: 6 minutes

 Even better, if you use a stand-alone solution, independent from your primary service provider, it provides further security to your business continuity.

-In brief, a reliable cloud-based solution can easily be implemented, and is much more cost-effective than having a physical backup service.
+In brief, a reliable cloud-based solution can easily be implemented and is much more cost-effective than having a physical backup service.
 So, if you haven’t already done so, we recommend you look into moving your business to the cloud today, as this is one of your best chances to keep up with technology advances and ensure your Business Continuity Plan is sufficiently secure and future-proof.

 Test and monitor your Business Continuity Plan

 So, you finally finished creating and implementing your Business Continuity Plan, but that’s only the beginning.
 Many companies focus solely on measuring their efficiency (if you need help in measuring your call center’s efficiency, then check out our article on it), and still think it’s enough to know that their recovery systems and processes are up and running.
-Well, your recovery systems may be up and running – but what if they already became outdated, or simply do not match the performance of your primary servers?
+Well, your recovery systems may be up and running – but what if they already become outdated, or simply do not match the performance of your primary servers?

 So, make sure you start testing and monitoring your Business Continuity Plan before it becomes too late.
 Ongoing testing and monitoring will provide your call center with the tools to successfully assess a possible disaster and its impact on your services.